cici-xingyu-zheng/swdb_2024_strategy/README.md

         - define a score: w_timing-w_visual;
         - bin the changed frames by that -- see if there are different

+#### TO-DOs:
-- I will subset those successful licks, and look right after weight chnage
+- I will subset licks with reward, and look right after weight chnage -- like in Spike-triggered Average (STA);
+- AUC [done];
-- AUC, lick statistics
+- lick statistics to motivate timing - your own way to set it up?
-- time maybe
+    - get all licks after filtering 700s.

+### 08/30/24

+- Geom model and 1D model by Alex correlates very well in their strategy index preferences.
+- Realize that I might need to rerun the training5 data... as I didn't save test metric till the very end :/ and the saved contains some repeats?
+But maybe still usable..?
+But I am now trying to detect truncated files and replace them with good ones.
+- **talking to TA Virgil**:
+    - rythmic running speed changes for different strategy mice
+    - generalist and specialist mouse: variability -- might be predicted by pupil diameter their arosal state

 ***